flanksource/docs/mission-control/docs/guide/views/concepts/tables.md

 ### Helper Columns

-Helper columns are special columns that provide additional data for other columns without being rendered directly in the UI.
+Helper columns are extra columns that give data for other columns without rendering directly in the UI.
 They use the `for` field to reference the column they support.

 The most common use case is providing URLs for other columns.
 When a column has a helper column of type `url`, the main column becomes clickable and links to the URL provided by the helper column.